VisheshVGR/hnbgu_hostel_management_portal/README.md

 * Strict security rules with proper feedback messages using react-toastify.
 * Responsive website with accessibility features.
 * If officers 1 and 2 are not able to resolve this within 7 days, the complaint request will be promoted automatically to the next officer.
+* Officer can send out new Notification / Circullars which is shown on Home Page.

 ## Data Table Used
 * It is used to display data in the form of table.